TrivialInteractive/Roslyn-CSharp-2.0-Samples/Samples/Code Examples/00 Getting Started/Ex02_CompileSource.md

 ---

 #### Compile Source String
-Firstly a string containins C# code can be compiled as shown in this example:
+Firstly a string containing C# code can be compiled as shown in this example:
 ```cs
 public class CompileSource : MonoBehaviour
 {